This post may contain affiliate links. Please read our disclosure policy.

 Building a casserole like this is simple, but can take some time.
 I’ve got a handful of great tips to help!

-• Use store-bought Rotisserie Chicken.
-Not only is it more flavorful, it’s also a huge time saver.
+• Rotisserie chicken – Use store-bought Rotisserie Chicken.
+Not only is it more flavorful, but it’s also a huge time saver.

-• Use a stand mixer or hand mixer to not only shred the chicken, but to blend with the sour cream, cream cheese and green chiles.
+• For easy mixing – Use a stand mixer or hand mixer to not only shred the chicken, but to blend with the sour cream, cream cheese, and green chiles.

-• Use whipped cream cheese instead of the block.
-Not a money saver, but will save the step of bringing the cream cheese to room temperature.
+• Cream cheese – Use whipped cream cheese instead of the block.
+It’s not a money saver, but will save the step of bringing the cream cheese to room temperature.

-• When layering the ingredients, don’t worry about spreading the chicken mixture.
+• Layering tip – When layering the ingredients, don’t worry about spreading the chicken mixture.
 Just plop several spoonfuls down and let the next layer of tortillas spread the mixture as you press down.

-• Don’t forget the olives.
-Now, you can definitely make this casserole without them if you like, but they do add a nice saltiness and texture to this already amazing Chicken Enchilada Casserole.
+• Don’t forget the olives – Now, you can definitely make this casserole without them if you like, but they do add a nice saltiness and texture to this already amazing meal.

-• Before covering to bake, stick some toothpicks about halfway into the top, then cover loosely with foil.
+• Cheese sticking to the foil – Before covering to bake, stick some toothpicks about halfway into the top, then cover loosely with foil.
 This will keep the cheese from sticking to the foil when you uncover it.

 More Mexican Recipes